boyter/boyter.org/content/posts/publishing-a-pico8-game.md

 I initially wanted everything to be deterministic with the AI, and generally it is, however I quickly realized what I guess many game developers have that this isn't ideal.
 As such some of the AI is random in order to produce more fun moments.

-The big thing for my was discovering in lua first class functions, so you can throw around different ones at runtime which makes assigning different draw/update functions really easy.
+The big thing for me was discovering in lua first class functions, so you can throw around different ones at runtime which makes assigning different draw/update functions really easy.
 As such it was about a 2 min job to start a title screen with instructions.
 It also allowed my to create screen transitions which was something I had massive issues with previously.

 So I can confirm basic sounds effects add a LOT to the experience.
 A lot more than I was expecting.